Alexandre-T/CsnUser/README.md

 Known Issues
 ------------
 - **ZendDeveloperTools:** Enabling *ZendDeveloperTools* module makes Doctrine ORM Annotation Builder fail.
-You can enable ZendDeveloperTools, but for annotated form creation test, you need to disable it first or annotated forms will not render at all.
+You can enable *ZendDeveloperTools*, but for annotated form creation test, you need to disable it first or annotated forms will not render at all.